apache/metron/metron-deployment/README.md

 ### AWS Single Node Cluster Deployment Using an AMI
-This will deploy Metron as a single node in Amazon Web Service's EC2 platform by using existing Amazon Machine Image (AMI) that can be found in the AWS Marketplace.
+This will deploy Metron as a single node in Amazon Web Service's EC2 platform by using existing Amazon Machine Image (AMI) that can be found in the AWS Community AMI Marketplace.

 #### What is this good for?